perpendicularai/ShoppingAssistant/README.md

 A shopping assistant powered by LlamaCpp

 ## 🏪 Stores
-- Please note, Shopping Assistant now supports searching all stores that are on the internet.
+- Please note, Shopping Assistant now supports searching not only store prices but any information that is on the internet.

 ## 🧃 Project Motivation